The joker and NYC parking tickets

 This sign points to the hydrant and affirmatively permits parking between 8 am and 6 pm on Tuesdays.

 I can hear the Greek Chorus chirping that they have gotten a ticket dismissed because the pump was broken.
 Yes, occasionally, like once in a lifetime, a judge may dismiss a fire hydrant ticket because the pump appeared broken.
-Believe me, it is not a $115 risk worth taking.
+It is not a $115 risk worth taking.

 No driver, no free pass.
-Repeat after me, no driver is like leaving milk for a cat.
-It is an open invitation for a Warrior to walk to the front of your car and give you a costly parking ticket.
+Please repeat after me; no driver is like leaving milk for a cat.
+Moreover, It is an open invitation for a costly parking ticket.

 Commentary

-- Walk off 16 steps from the bumper to the pump right after parking because it immediately elevates you guess to a credible estimate of the distance
+• Walk off 16 steps from the bumper to the pump right after seeing the ticket

-- If you get a fire hydrant ticket, do not leave the location without taking photographs galore!
-Please be sure that you photograph your front bumper next to a landmark so you can return later to photograph a tape measurement of the distance.
+• If you get a fire hydrant ticket, do not leave the location without taking photographs galore!

 Download your FREE Fire hydrant fighting guide